-In this week’s episode, we talk with Teju Ravilochan, the Co-Founder and CEO of Unreasonable Institute.
-Learn about the global entrepreneurs the Unreasonable Institute helps, the hurdles that some of these entrepreneurs face and why failure is an important part of the story.
+In this week’s episode, we talk with Teju Ravilochan, the Co-Founder and CEO of Uncharted (formerly the Unreasonable Institute).
+Learn about the global entrepreneurs that Unchartered helps, the hurdles that some of these entrepreneurs face and why failure is an important part of the story.

 Teju is also a Forbes 30 Under 30 Entrepreneur, an Inc. Magazine 30 Under 30 Entrepreneur, and a TEDx speaker.